whyboris/utilitarianism.net/content/glossary.md

 <details>
 <summary>Utility<span class="icon"></span></summary>

 In philosophy, the term _utility_ refers to a measure of moral value.
-Traditionally, utility was used to denote related concepts such as wellbeing, happiness, and pleasure, which are the fundamental units of value in utilitarian ethics.
+Traditionally, utility was used to denote related concepts such as well-being, happiness, and pleasure, which are the fundamental units of value in utilitarian ethics.

 In contemporary contexts, utility is predominantly used as an economic concept (as in “utility function”) to describe a person’s preference ordering over a set of alternatives.